Make homemade Oat Milk in minutes with just 2 ingredients. This easy oat milk recipe is super quick and very budget friendly!

 - Strain the milk through a sieve/fine mesh strainer into a bowl.
 Do not press or squeeze it while straining.
 Just let gravity do the work.

-- Pour the milk back into the blender, give the strainer a quick clean out, then strain again.
+- Pour the milk back into the blender jar, give the strainer a quick rinse out, then strain again.

 - Once strained twice pour into bottles or jars.
 At this point if you notice it is still a little too thick, you can fill the bottles to about ¾ full, then add a little water to the bottle and shake to thin it further.